open/close all folders

 - Evil Versus Evil: Much of her appearance has her locked in a battle with Nightmare Moon when she's not belittling Celestia.

-- Fangs Are Evil: She has pronounced fangs, something Celestia lacks.
+- Fangs Are Evil: Like Nightmare Moon she has pronounced fangs, something Celestia lacks.

 - Flaming Hair: Her mane and tail are made of bright yellow flames burning constantly.